kubernetes/enhancements/keps/sig-scheduling/5147-dra-node-reservations/README.md

 List the specific goals of the KEP.
 What is it trying to achieve?
 How will we know that this has succeeded?
 -->
+- **Exclusivity for Whole Nodes**
+  Enable large, complex, or security-sensitive workloads to reserve entire nodes, ensuring no other pods can run on those nodes.

+- **Multiple Scheduler Isolation**
+  Provide a mechanism for multiple schedulers (for instance Slurm, which might have different and holistic approach to scheduling) to operate on disjoint sets of nodes without interfering with each other.

+- **Preallocation**
+  Reserve nodes (or other topologies) ahead of time for anticipated large-scale workflows or to trigger cluster autoscaling.

 ### Non-Goals